-If the user supplies a name filename for the usual radiance results to be output, then the flux results (kFlux = 1,2) are in filename\FLUX (or if kFLux = 3,4,5 filename\OLR); otherwise they will stored in flux.dat.
-Note only if kFlux=1,2,3,4,5 and a radiance for an atmosphere is to be output, then the fluxes will be computed.
+If the user supplies a name filename for the usual radiance results to be output, then the flux results (kFlux = 1,2,3) are in filename_DOWN, filename_HEAT, filename_UP respectively, or if kFLux = 4,5, the results would be filename_OLR and filename_OLR3); if kFlux = 6, the results would be in filename_ALL; otherwise they will stored in flux.dat.
+Note only if kFlux=1,2,3,4,5,6 and a radiance for an atmosphere is to be output, then the fluxes will be computed.
 This is independent of whether or not Jacobians are to be computed.

-If kFlux=1, the fluxes are simply an integral of radiance over $2\pi\mu d\mu$ , which means the units will be radiance units × steradians, or mW m-2/cm-1.
+If kFlux=1, only DOWNWELLING fluxes at the BOTTOM of each layer are saved.
+These are simply an integral of downwelling radiance over $2\pi\mu d\mu$, which means the units will be radiance units × steradians, or mW m-2/cm-1.